 which I sent it.
 (Isa.
 55:10-11)

 Poetry is a key feature in other books as well, where it becomes an ideal medium for discussing wisdom for life (Proverbs), suffering (Job), death (Ecclesiastes)—even love and sex (Song of Songs).
 But the topics are not limited to these; neither are the books.
-Wherever it is found, poetry seems preferred whenever the subject matter is tricky—and what could be more difficult to discuss than God and God’s ways in
+Wherever it is found, poetry seems preferred whenever the subject matter is tricky—and what could be more difficult to discuss than God and God’s ways in the world?

 Speaking of the daring imagery of the Old Testament, Walter Brueggemann wrote that “no easy language will ever get this God said right.”
 Poetry is not easy language, and so is far better when speaking of the infinite God than flat prose—certainly superior to straightforward proposition.
 Poetry alludes even as it eludes; it evokes and reveals even as it obscures and remains reticent.
 In its reticence and in its revealing, poetry communicates and protects the holiness of God, the Lord of—and the Lord above—all language.
 Christians learn from the Old Testament’s poetic penchant a deep respect for the mystery of God, who should never be spoken of lightly.